 For many other businesses, COVID-19 has tested their ability to innovate, to adapt to changes even daily.
 At the New England Regional Headache Center (NERHC), we have transformed our operations not only to keep our commitment to patients and staff but also, to help our community feel safe during these unprecedented times.

-Dianna Gubber-Markley BSN, Practice Manager, is a member of the Board of Health in Princeton, Massachusetts.
+Dianna Gubber-Markley MSN, BS, RN, Clinical concentration Public Health; Practice Manager, is a member of the Board of Health in Princeton, Massachusetts.
 She ensures we follow the CDC's guidance to minimize exposure and to support the state in containing the outbreak.
 As a result, we designed a COVID-19 office management plan that includes patient flow, triage, treatment, and design.

 One of our immediate changes was to implement telemedicine.
 For those who need to see the doctor, we modified our schedule to avoid high volume.
 Other changes include patients waiting in their cars until the room was thoroughly disinfected, and screening for symptoms before entering our office.